WHAT IS THE SCHENGEN AREA AND A SCHENGEN VISA?

 The application centre's helpline number is 0871 376 0023 (line open from 8:30 to 17:30 Monday-Friday).

-You will need when you phone: Passport number, Passport vaild from date/expiry date, your contact number and email address, your UK residence address.
+You will need when you phone: full name, passport number, passport vaild from date/expiry date, your contact number and email address, your UK residence address, dates of travel.

 Embassy of the Netherlands (Holland)